-The two international MSc/PhD programs in Neurosciences and Molecular Biology are highly acclaimed role models in graduate training that 20 years after their foundation continue to be enormously successful.
+The two international MSc/PhD programs in Molecular Biology and Neurosciences are highly acclaimed role models in graduate training that continue to be enormously successful more than 20 years after their foundation.
 Embedded in the Göttingen Campus they integrate faculty members across institutional borders and provide junior faculty members with full rights as thesis supervisors.
 The programs offer not only scientific training of outstanding quality but also a comprehensive range of services including training in professional skills, career counseling, and practical support for dealing with daily life, greatly facilitating integration of students from abroad.
-Due to their success, these programs served as blueprints for the creation of additional PhD training programs that are united under the roof of the Göttingen Graduate Center for Neurosciences, Biophysics and Molecular Biosciences (GGNB).
-GGNB was supported by the Federal Excellence Initiative until the expiration of its Graduate School program and is now stably financed by the university in cooperation with its partners on the Göttingen Campus.
+Due to their success, these programs served as blueprints for the creation of additional PhD training programs that are united under the umbrella of the Göttingen Graduate Center for Neurosciences, Biophysics and Molecular Biosciences (GGNB).
+The GGNB was supported by the Federal Excellence Initiative until the expiration of its Graduate School program and is now stably financed by the university in cooperation with its partners on the Göttingen Campus.

-The Neuroscience and Molecular Biology programs remain unique within the GGNB in offering integrated MSc/PhD curricula with a fast track option, which allow excellent BSc graduates to directly enter the PhD phase after successfully absolving the initial 1st year training phase.
-For two decades, these international programs have been particularly successful in attracting large numbers of high quality applicants from all around the world, allowing for the selection of the very best candidates.
+The Molecular Biology and Neuroscience programs remain unique within the GGNB in offering integrated MSc/PhD curricula with a fast track option, which allow excellent BSc graduates to directly enter the PhD phase after successfully absolving the initial first year of research-oriented training.
+For almost two decades, these international programs have been particularly successful in attracting large numbers of high quality applicants from all around the world, allowing for the selection of the very best candidates.
 The new concepts that were introduced by these programs have recently been adopted by the Georg-August University School of Science (GAUSS) and other graduate schools for the benefit of the entire University.